 - Disposition of Equipment

-Equipment assets owned or held by the University must be accurately inventoried to safeguard and recorded to meet both generally accepted accounting principles and federal or state regulations.
-This policy sets forth guidelines on how equipment assets records are to be maintained.
+Equipment assets owned or held by the University must be accurately inventoried and recorded to meet both generally accepted accounting principles and federal or state regulations.
+This policy details guidelines on how equipment assets records are to be maintained.